fara-pug/fara-pug/index.md

 During my first play-session some years ago I hit a wall and swore to myself that I would beat this thing one day.
 And I finally have.

 It was not a big, triumphant, clever win.
 Definitely not!
-I played what looked to me like the most survivable class, the [Gatekeeper](#orgcbf0b95) as defensively as I could and for 150 days stuck my head into dangerous places, learning and exploring as I went - and now that my understanding has grown, my notes and my approach to them is evolving too.
+I played, what looked to me like the most survivable class, the [Gatekeeper](#org0b448e2) as defensively as I could and for 150 days stuck my head into dangerous places, learning and exploring as I went - and now that my understanding has grown, my notes and my approach to them is evolving too.